PhD, MSc

-Associate Professor, Health Policy and Management
+Associate Professor and Associate Chair for Research, Health Policy and Management

 UNC Gillings School of Global Public Health